Chapter 4

 ISP -.->|Encrypted Data| Destination

-For me, a VPN provider should have these characteristics:
+For me, a VPN provider should have the following characteristics:

-• Strong encryption: It should use secure encryption methods and protocols.
-For example, a secure protocol would be something like WireGuard or OpenVPN, and an encryption method that supports perfect forward secrecy.
-Perfect forward secrecy ensures that the encrypted data wouldn't be accessible even if the actual key gets into the wrong hands.
+• Strong Encryption: It should use secure encryption methods and protocols, such as WireGuard and OpenVPN, and an encryption method that supports perfect forward secrecy.
+Perfect forward secrecy ensures that encrypted data cannot be accessed even if the actual key is compromised.

 • No-Logs Policy: A private VPN provider should not keep logs of user activities, connections, timestamps, or IP addresses.
 For example, VPN providers like Mullvad, ProtonVPN, and Windscribe do not collect much about your traffic.